 The general optimization problem, and the use of the word "spline", seems to have its roots in numerical analysis in the early 1960s; those spline functions were intended as ways of smoothly interpolating between given points.
 The connection to statistical smoothing was made by Schoenberg (1964) (who knew about Whittaker's earlier work) and by Reinsch (1967) (who gave code).
 Splines were then developed as a practical tool in statistics and in applied mathematics in the 1960s and 1970s.
 Silverman (1985) is a still-readable and insightful summary of this work.
+The classic reference, by one of the inventors of splines as a useful statistical tool, is Wahba (1990); it's great if you already know what a Hilbert space is and how to navigate one.

-In econometrics, spline smoothing a time series is called the "Hodrick-Prescott filter", after two economists who re-discovered the technique in 1981, along with a fallacious argument that $\lambda$ should always take a particular value (1600, as it happens), regardless of the data.
+In econometrics, spline smoothing a time series is called the "Hodrick-Prescott filter", after two economists who re-discovered the technique in 1981, along with a fallacious argument that λ should always take a particular value (1600, as it happens), regardless of the data14.
 See Paige and Trindade (2010) for a (polite) discussion, and demonstration of the advantages of cross-validation.